HectareaGalbis/clith/docs/reference.md

   labels-form              ::= (func lambda-list expr+) var                      ::= symbol

 WITH is a combination of LET*, MULTIPLE-VALUE-BIND, UIOP:NEST and LABELS.
-It can bind variables, bind functions and nest expressions.
+It can bind variables, functions and nest expressions.

 WITH accepts a list of binding clauses.
 Each binding clause must be a symbol or a list.
 Depending of what the clause is, WITH's behaeviour is different: